UBC-MDS/532-group11/docs/team_work_contract.md

 - Build a dashboard for DSCI-532 course
 - Complete all milestones objectives
-- Achieve an excellent grade in the course.
+- Achieve an excellent grade in the course

 ## Communication

-- Zoom meeting: once a week (more meetings can be scheduled as required)
+- Zoom meeting: once a week (with more meetings to be scheduled as required)
-- 30 mins
+- 30 mins target

 ### Meeting Availability